- 1. Can I subscribe to more than one broadband service?

 - 1. Are network sharing functions supported by the Roaming Data SIM Card?

 - Yes.
-The Roaming Data SIM Card is supported by most mobile devices, which enables tethering or mobile hotspot function, and compatibility with mobile Wi-Fi routers.
+The Roaming Data SIM Card can be used for tethering or mobile hotspots on most mobile devices enabled with such functionality and is compatible with mobile Wi-Fi routers.

 - 2. Does the Roaming Data SIM Card come with an expiry date?

 - Yes.
 You can refer to the expiry date as printed on the packaging for Roaming Data SIM Card.
-You must use all entitled data before expiry, all remaining data will be voided after the expiry date.
+All entitled data must be used before expiry, otherwise any remaining data will be voided after the expiry date.

 - 3. If I lose my Roaming Data SIM Card, can I have it replaced free of charge?